GrokImageCompression/grok/INSTALL.md

 ##### Fedora

-1. if the Grok library has been installed, then `export LD_LIBRARY_PATH=/PATH/TO/BUILD/bin:/usr/local/lib64` must be added to the `.bashrc` file.
+1. if the Grok library has been installed and you would still like to run the binaries from the build folder, then
+`export LD_LIBRARY_PATH=/PATH/TO/BUILD/bin:/usr/local/lib64`
+must be added to the `.bashrc` file.
 Note that the build binary folder is entered before the system binary folder, so that build shared libraries